 If your eardrum doesn't contain a tube or have a hole in it, these self-care measures may help you remove excess earwax that's blocking your ear canal:

 Earwax removal kits available in stores also can be effective at removing wax buildup.
-If you're unsure which one is right for you, ask your doctor for advice on how to properly use other earwax-removal methods.
+Ask your doctor for advice on how to properly select and use alternative earwax-removal methods.

 Don't try to dig it out

 Never attempt to dig out excessive or hardened earwax with available items, such as a paper clip, a cotton swab or a hairpin.
 You may push the wax farther into your ear and cause serious damage to the lining of your ear canal or eardrum.